DethRaid/Mesannepada/docs/Game/Art/BlenderWorkflow.md

 I use Godot to assemble models into larger assets.
 I save assembled assets as Godot scenes, and load them as-is directly.
 This lets us avoid using the incomplete glTF Reference format

 Animated meshes should be modeled with their animatable parts at their maximum extents.
 This means the T-pose for animated characters.
 There should be at most one skin in a file, and animations should use _either_ nodes or skins - I don't want an animation that touches both.
-Additionally, gltf files that contain skinned meshes _should_ only contain one skin, and one skinned mesh.
+Additionally, gltf files that contain skinned meshes _must_ only contain one skin, and one skinned mesh.
 This makes the engine code simpler